 So if you decide you may want to do it yourself or you simply need some info to make a better decision, then keep reading.

 There are a few key factors with SEO that can determine whether this is the type of work you can be successful with.

 Generally speaking, if you are a quick learner, decent writer, type a decent speed (or have staff to do it) and you moderately tech savvy then you should be fine.
 The other issue is frustration.
 There are some annoying things that come up in this business.

 Lastly, it takes consistency and patience.
 You make changes, then wait to see the results.
 Then evaluate and do it again… month after month.
 But when you see your rankings increase, its a great feeling.
 When you notice more customers, its a damn good feeling.
 I’ve been doing this a long time and I still love it.

-Here are a few questions, you may want to ask yourself if you are ready to do SEO yourself.
-You don't have to be an expert but you should know most of these things.
+Here are a few questions, you may want to ask yourself if you are ready to do SEO yourself or use a local seo service.
+You don’t have to be an expert but you should know most of these things.

 - Do you know to use keyword research tools?

 - Do you know the difference between normal writing and SEO copy?

 - Are you familiar with the profile settings in Google My Business?